 Have you ever wondered why a foot is called a foot, or why we measure things in inches instead of, say, sparkles?
-The world of measurement is filled with intriguing historical quirks, especially when we delve into the customary units of measurement.
+Day to day, the world of measurement is filled with intriguing historical quirks, especially when we get into the customary units of measurement.
 These units, ingrained in our daily lives, often seem arbitrary until we uncover their historical roots and practical evolution.

 Main Subheading